paragraph-xyz/docs/src/pages/docs/migrating-to-paragraph.md

 ## Importing Content

-We support importing content from Wordpress, with many other platforms (including Mirror and Substack) coming soon.
-Follow these instructions to import posts:
+We support importing content from Wordpress, Substack and Mirror.
+Follow these instructions to import posts from Wordpress or Substack:

-1. Export your Wordpress posts.
-You should have an XML file which contains xRSS data for all your posts.
+1. Export your posts.
+If migrating from Wordpress, you should have an XML file which contains xRSS data for all your posts.
+If migrating from Substack, you should have a .zip file.
 2. Navigate to the Paragraph [Import/Export page](https://paragraph.xyz/settings/publication/import-export).
-Paste in your Wordpress RSS feed URL (which is often your Wordpress URL with /feed at the end).
+Paste in the URL of your publication.
-3. Upload your .XML file.
+3. Upload your .XML or .zip file.
 4. Finally, acknowledge the content guidelines for importing posts, and import into your publication.

+To import from Mirror:

+1. Navigate to the Paragraph [Import/Export page](https://paragraph.xyz/settings/publication/import-export).
+Paste in the URL of your Mirror publication.
+2. We should detect your posts on Arweave, and prompt you to proceed.
+3. Finally, acknowledge the content guidelines for importing posts, and import into your publication.

 Images will get re-uploaded to Paragraph, and all other formatting should _generally_ be preserved.